 agency in any matter shall be grounds for avoiding, rescinding

-or cancelling such action on such terms as the interest of the
+or canceling such action on such terms as the interest of the

 municipality and innocent third parties require.
 No such

-elected councillor shall receive compensation for more than
+elected councilor shall receive compensation for more than

 one office or position held in a municipality, but shall have